scottchen98/Comm-Markdown-Test/README.md

 ## How We Created Our Guide

-Our guide was created using our knowledge from setting up and using Express servers in COMP 2340 Collaboration Tools.
+Our guide was created using our knowledge from setting up and using Git in COMP 2340 Collaboration Tools.
 We referenced the official [Git](https://git-scm.com/doc) and [GitHub](https://docs.github.com/en) to supplement our experiential knowledge.

 ### Using MkDocs